chainstack/docs/docs/api/solana/getblocktime.md

 ::: tip

-Each validator regularly reports its UTC time to the ledger by intermittently adding a timestamp to a Vote for a particular block.
-A requested block's time is calculated from the stake-weighted mean of the Vote timestamps in a set of recent blocks recorded on the ledger.
+Each validator regularly reports its UTC time to the ledger by intermittently adding a timestamp to a vote for a particular block.
+A requested block's time is calculated from the stake-weighted mean of the vote timestamps in a set of recent blocks recorded on the ledger.

 :::

 **Parameters:**

-* `<u64>` - block, identified by Slot.
+* `<u64>` — the block, identified by the slot.

 **Returns:**

-* `<i64>` - Estimated production time, as a Unix timestamp (seconds since the [Unix epoch](https://www.unixtimestamp.com/)).
+* `<i64>` — the estimated production time, as a Unix timestamp, seconds since the [Unix epoch](https://www.unixtimestamp.com/).
-* `<null>` - If the timestamp is not available for this block.
+* `<null>` — if the timestamp is not available for this block.

 **Example:**